-- Mental illness and the criminal justice system
+DETAILED RESEARCH INTERESTS - Mental illness and the criminal justice system;

-Andrew J. Harris is Associate Dean for Research & Graduate Programs in the College of Fine Arts, Humanities, and Social Sciences and Associate Professor in the School of Criminology and Justice Studies.
-An expert in public policy, he teaches in the areas of institutional and community corrections, substance abuse, sexual offending, crime and mental illness, and social policy.
+Andrew J. Harris is Associate Professor in the School of Criminology and Justice Studies at the University of Massachusetts Lowell.
+An expert in public policy, he teaches and conducts applied policy research on a wide range of topics, including institutional and community corrections, substance abuse, sexual offending, crime and mental illness, and social policy.

-Building on his prior professional work, Dr. Harris’ research examines the implementation of public policies at the intersection of criminal justice and human service sectors.
-His current research agenda focuses on policy responses to sexual offending, and policies concerning justice-involved persons with serious mental illness.
-He is also Principal Investigator for a major national study, funded by the U.S. Department of Justice, designed to inform policies and practices concerning teen “sexting” and its related issues.
+Building on his extensive public sector experience, Dr. Harris’ research examines the implementation of public policies at the intersection of criminal justice and human services.
+His current research agenda focuses on policy responses to sexual offending, and on policies concerning justice-involved persons with serious mental illness.
+He is currently Principal Investigator for a major national study, funded by the U.S. Department of Justice (DOJ), investigating systems of sex offender registration and notification.
+He has also served as co-principal investigator, along with Elizabeth Letourneau from Johns Hopkins University, on a national study evaluating the impacts of registration and notification on youth who have sexually offended.
+Between 2010 and 2013, he led a major national study funded by the DOJ designed to inform policies and practices concerning teen “sexting” and its related issues.

-Harris has served as a consultant to state policy boards, public behavioral health agencies, community-based service providers, and state and municipal correctional systems.
-His work has appeared in a range of inter-disciplinary journals, including Criminal Justice and Behavior, Criminal Justice Policy Review, and Victims & Offenders.
-He also serves as editor of the Sex Offender Law Report , a nationally-circulated publication read by policymakers and legal and criminal justice professionals, and has been quoted and featured in a range of media outlets, including the New York Times and the Boston Globe.
+Dr. Harris has served as a consultant to state policy boards, public behavioral health agencies, community-based service providers, and state and municipal correctional systems.
+His work has appeared in a range of inter-disciplinary journals, including Criminal Justice and Behavior, Crime & Delinquency, Sexual Abuse, Criminal Justice Policy Review, and Victims & Offenders.
+He serves as Associate Editor of the journal Sexual Abuse , and has served as editor of the Sex Offender Law Report , a nationally-circulated publication read by policymakers and legal and criminal justice professionals.
+He has been featured in a range of media outlets, including the New York Times, NPR, and the Boston Globe.